Air pollution statistics - emission inventories

 - EU directives relating to the sulphur content of certain liquid fuels.

 Emissions of NH3 almost entirely derive from agriculture (see Figure 4).
 Compared to other pollutants, reductions in NH3 emissions were moderate.
-In EU-28 over the past 26 years the emissions of NH3 decreased only by roughly one fourth from 5.2 to 4.0 million tonnes.
+In EU-28 over the past 27 years the emissions of NH3 decreased only by roughly one quarter from 5.1 to 3.9 million tonnes.
 Main reductions were achieved through better manure management.
 Nowadays, ammonia is likely to be the most important acidifying gas emitted in Europe.

-EU-wide emissions of PM2.5 dropped by roughly one fourth between 2000 and 2015 (see Figure 6).
+EU-wide emissions of PM2.5 dropped by almost 30 % between 2000 and 2016 (see Figure 6).
 Most significant reductions took place in the energy production and distribution sector as well as in road transport.
 There have been only marginal reductions in the commercial, institutional and household sector which nowadays contributes to more than half of the total PM2.5 emissions in EU-28 .

 Data in this article are based on the data reported in national emission inventories for air pollutants under the United Nations Economic Commission for Europe (UNECE) Convention on Long-range Transboundary Air Pollution (CLRTAP) and the EU National Emission Ceilings Directive (NEC).
 The principles and methodology to estimate air pollutant inventories are laid down in the EMEP/EEA air pollutant emission inventory guidebook.